Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     await webRtc.StartAsync();
     ```

-4. To change display mode or display visibility, use `MediaStreamTrack.DisplayMode` or `MediaStreamTrack.DisplayVisible` property:
+4. To change display mode or display visibility, use `MediaStreamTrack.DisplayMode` or `MediaStreamTrack.DisplayVisible` property.

-    Three types of display mode exist, `WebRTCDisplayMode.LetterBox`, `WebRTCDisplayMode.OriginSize`, and `WebRTCDisplayMode.Full`.
+    Three types of display modes exist, `WebRTCDisplayMode.LetterBox`, `WebRTCDisplayMode.OriginSize`, and `WebRTCDisplayMode.Full`.
-    These properties are also available for any MediaStreamTrack of video loopback.
+    These properties are also available for any `MediaStreamTrack` of video loopback.
-    In the following example code, it tries to change the mode to `WebRTCDisplayMode.OriginSize` after display is set and change the visibility in an event function:
+    In the following example code, it tries to change the mode to `WebRTCDisplayMode.OriginSize` after the display is set and change the visibility in an event function:

     ```csharp
     webRtc.TrackAdded += (s, e) =>